sean-halpin/synthetic_dataset_creation_blender/README.md

   * [(Demonstration) Build an annotated synthetic data set](#-demonstration--build-an-annotated-synthetic-data-set)
   * [Scaling - Run blender headless on a server with GPU](#scaling---run-blender-headless-on-a-server-with-gpu)

-## Intro
+# Intro
 Computer Vision A.I. requires many thousands of anottated images for training.
 3D rendered images can provide many variations with flawless automatic annotations.
 Blender is a great tool for creating computer vision training datasets.

 ### Why Blender
-Blender is free to use, provides the interfaces set setting up our environment
+Blender is free to use, cross-platform & provides the tools required setting up our environment & creating the dataset
 - Modelling
 - Shading
 - Rendering
 - Compositing
 - Custom Annotation
 - Python API
-- Scalable
+- Scaling

 ### Open Source Image Data Sets
 - Pros